JKonTiki/Francoise/README.md

 ### Architecture

 I'm a big fan of breaking code up into components.
 By cohabitating a module's HTML, CSS, and JS, your code is unentagnled by design and easy to reuse elsewhere.
-The only difference between a `component` and a `page` is that the latter are meant to be routed through `public/general/scripts/navigator.js`, which uses a simple show/hide model based on a url-listener.
+The only difference between a `component` and a `page` is that the latter are meant to be navigated via `public/general/scripts/navigator.js`, which uses a simple show/hide model based on a url-listener.
 The idea is that code in different components/pages should not interact, with common code best being kept in `public/general`.

 Here's what our project will look like: